codeborne/klite/TUTORIAL.md

-# Klite tutorial
+# Klite Tutorial

-This tutorial will guide you through the process of creating a simple Klite application.
-We will start by creating a new project, and then we will create a simple API application.
+This tutorial will guide you through the process of creating a TODO API backend appliation.

 ## Dependencies